 Seattle, Washington — July 24, 2020 — Apple Pugetsound Program Library Exchange (A.P.P.L.E.) is proud to announce the availability of a new manual for “Higher Text Plus” written by Ron Aldrich and Darrell Aldrich in 1980.

 “Higher Text Plus” is available through the A.P.P.L.E. bookstore with production and fulfillment by Lulu.com.
+The Color Paperback has a color interior.
 A disk image is available on the Apps page.

 Ron Aldrich and Darrell Aldrich – were very prolific Apple II programmers who provided software in the early days to Synergistic Software and in turn to A.P.P.L.E. via Robert C. Clardy.
 Together, they wrote a number of titles including several in the Academic Hallmarks produced Knowledge Master series in the areas of biology and earth sciences.
 They also hold a number of patents in the area of glass coatings for insulation and have been prolific producers in the scientific community for many years.
 Ron and Darrell were single-handedly responsible for changing the way users presented text on a display when they wrote their best-selling Higher Text for the Apple II and the accompanying fonts – allowing users to present software that was not only impressive to see but also easy to use.